LegendOnline/InventoryAPI/README.md

 Here are some snapshots of inventories created with our API:

 ## Changelog
+### Version 1.2:
++ many many bugfixes
++ some api improvements (additional methods / tweaks / better performance)
++ fixed critical issue that caused players to interact with other players guis
++ fixed critical mem leak where listeners were not removed after gui close
++ fixed critical item dublication bugs in the GUInput element
 ### Version 1.1:
 + added TextInput support trough Anvil gui's
 + added events to handle text input